BaptisteAmice/VV-ESIR-TP2/code/Exercise4/README.md

 ```

 The code file contained in this folder is just a copy of the one contained in the src/ folder.

+When testing it on common-collection-master, we see that it has several hundred of
+private fields without public getters.